These days, patterns are everywhere.

 Patterns don’t have to be extremely colorful to be interesting.
 Sometimes a simple palette and interesting shapes are enough to produce a beautiful pattern, like the one featured on Poke London’s site.

 Use two to three colors to keep your color palette simple.
-Get the look with the Health and Fitness Business/Advertising Website template.
+Get the look with the Beige Brown Color Blocks Fashion Designer Resume Website template.

 Some of the most interesting patterns I’ve seen use black and white only, similar to the one Echo uses on its website.
 Not convinced?
 Check out M.C.
 Escher’s tessellations.
 You’ll find several mind-bending examples constructed entirely in black and white.

 You can use a similar combination of dark and light colors.
-The Teal Books and Publishers Online Store Website template uses teal on a dark background.
+The Teal and Blue Green Colorful Blocks Fitness Service Websitetemplate uses teal on a dark background.

 Give using abstract, random elements to build your patterns a shot, like Cabure does.
 They’ve set fun design elements brightly colored on a dark background and have animated them.